-The Bonds are issued pursuant to the provisions of Section 1(b) of Article XIIIA of the Constitution of the State, Chapter 1.5 of Part 10 of Division 1 of Title 1 of the Education Code of the State, as amended, and other applicable law, and pursuant to resolutions adopted by the Board of Education of the District on June 13, 2006 and by the Board of Supervisors of the County on July 5, 2006 (collectively, the "Resolution") authorizing the issuance of not to exceed \$600,000,000 of general obligation bonds on behalf of the District.
+The Bonds are issued pursuant to the provisions of Chapter 1.5 of Part 10 of Division 1 of Title 1 of the Education Code of the State, as amended, and other applicable law, and pursuant to resolutions adopted by the Board of Education of the District on June 14, 2005 and by the Board of Supervisors of the County on July 5, 2005 (collectively, the "Resolution") authorizing the issuance of not to exceed \$900,000,000 of general obligation bonds on behalf of the District.

-The District received the Measure R authorization at an election held on March 2, 2004, by 63.7% of the votes cast by eligible voters within the District, to issue general obligation bonds in an aggregate principal amount not to exceed \$3.87 billion.
-Measure R was approved under the provisions of Proposition 39, which allows for the approval of certain school facilities bond measures by affirmative vote of 55% of the eligible voters within a school or community college district.
+The District received authorization at an election held on March 2, 2004, by approximately 63.7% of the votes cast by eligible voters within the District, to issue general obligation bonds in an aggregate principal amount not to exceed \$3.87 billion ("Measure R").
+Measure R was approved under the provisions of Proposition 39, which allows for the approval of certain school facilities bond measures by affirmative vote of 55% of the eligible voters within a school district.
 See APPENDIX A - "DISTRICT FINANCIAL AND DEMOGRAPHIC INFORMATION-CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS-Proposition 39."
 The ballot language for Measure R specified that such amount was to be spent as follows: "Should the Los Angeles Unified School District (LAUSD) be authorized to issue up to \$3.87 Billion (\$3,870,000,000) in general obligation bonds for new construction, acquisition, rehabilitation and upgrading of school facilities?"
-Measure R included a number of specifically identified school facilities, refinancing and other projects that could be funded with the proceeds of Measure R general obligation bonds.
+Measure R included a number of specifically identified school facilities, refinancing and other projects that could be funded with the proceeds of the bonds.